deg/sodium/README.md

 Some current limitations:

-- I've only defined some components so far; only about a dozen of the 140+ exported by Soda-ash.
+- I've only defined some components so far; only about thirty of the 140+ exported by Soda-ash.
 - I've tried to list all the valid parameters for each component.
 I built these lists mostly from the Semantic UI React [documentation](https://react.semantic-ui.com/), but discovered them to be incomplete.
 I've added missing parameters as I discovered them,